Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 All of these issues are avoidable by simply keeping a record of everything.

-Managing change requests formally (instead of an informal “I’ll get it done”), for instance, can serve as an insurance against scope creep.
+Managing change requests formally (instead of an informal “I’ll get it done”), for instance, can serve as insurance against scope creep.
 It keeps clients in the loop about the changes they’ve requested and ensures that things don’t get too much out of hand.

 52% of projects experience scope creep, according to PMI (Source)